Enterprise Value

 Difference Between Enterprise Value and Equity Value

-EV, on the other hand, takes into account the company's debt and other liabilities.
-This creates a more comprehensive picture of the company's financial health and gives analysts and investors a better understanding of the company's core strength and ability to generate future cash flow.
-The difference between EV and Equity Value can be significant and should not be overlooked when considering an investment.
+Enterprise Value takes equity value and adjusts it for the company's debt and cash position.
+This creates a more comprehensive picture of the company's financial health and gives investors a better understanding of the company's core strength and ability to generate future free cash flow.

-Why use Enterprise Value?
+Why Use Enterprise Value?

 Ultimately, Enterprise Value provides a comprehensive measurement of the true worth of a company and how attractive it is as an investment option.

-Valuation Multiple using Enterprise Value
+Valuation Multiples Using Enterprise Value

 EV/EBITDA